aosterloh/Apache-Beam-from-Zero/README.md

 # Apache Beam for Python Dummies
 If new to Apache Beam and also new to Python, getting started can be hard.
 A new SDK plus non-trivial concepts of streaming can be daunting at first.
 It was daunting for myself so I created this step by step guide starting at (almost) zero.
 It stops where other tutorials pick up.
 This is to get you started if other code examples left you stranded in the cold.
+We start with processing local files and running beam locally to running Beam on Dataflow on GB of weather data.
+I will start with batch processing and then move to streaming examples.

 ## Setup
 Follow the steps described here